Taguwa/Taguwa/README.md

 ### ❯ About me
 hi there.
-this page explain about my repository and　my　Dev　environment.
+this page explain about my dev environment.

 ### ❯ About my repository